KaiNiephaus/RSI-Monitor/README.md

 ---

 Congratulations!
 You’ve extended your RSI monitoring system into a custom GPT-powered assistant using OpenAI’s GPT API.
-Let me know if you need further assistance!